By Rachel Gobep

 Recently, students at YSU voted in favor to pass a Student Health Center Fee of $34 per semester.
 The health center will include access to psychiatric services, which will be available for two half-days per week and will supplement the mental health, behavioral health and addiction treatment offered by Student Counseling Services.

 This could be a solution to this issue of outsourcing, according to Jaronski, because she will have direct access to a psychiatrist.

 Rayann Atway, president of the YSU Student Government Association, said students can take an active role in discussing mental health by seeking appropriate care if needed and by advising others to do the same.

 “Many students feel that their situations aren’t serious enough to warrant getting help, but delaying help will only exacerbate the problem,” Atway said.
 “We are very fortunate to have two amazing counselors, Ann and Anne, and they are definitely able to assist our students with their needs.”

 Atway said SGA wants to continue their movement toward speaking up on behalf of others.

 “By hosting the Mental Health Advocacy Training each year, we are able to build awareness on present mental health concerns on college campuses and learn about the importance of talking about mental health and suicide at YSU,” she said.

-According to a Jambar article, Lally, the director of counseling services, said YSU students, faculty and staff should be involved in the training day because the campus is a community.
+According to a Jambar article, Lally, the assistant director of counseling services, said YSU students, faculty and staff should be involved in the training day because the campus is a community.

 “This training [provides] each individual with an understanding of a person in crisis,” she said.
 “Whether your friend, coworker, roommate, classmate, peer, family member, etc. approaches you with a crisis we will have learned skills to listen, support and refer from this day.”